alexwlchan/alexwlchan.net/src/_drafts/my-scanning-setup.md

   <img src="/images/2019/docstore_upload_form.png" alt="A form titled 'Store a document' with fields 'Title', 'Tags', and 'Source URL'.">
   <figcaption>If I start typing something that looks like an existing tag, the tags field will offer to autocomplete for me.</figcaption>
 </figure>

+TODO: Rename "Submit" to "Store".

+If you click "Submit",

+green banner or red banner

 This is what the list of documents looks like: